 Along the temporal survey we detected a similar number of increasing (winners) and decreasing (losers) species, but the winners showed stronger changes in frequency (Fig. 4).
 Two species were not found again (Agrostis schleicheri, Galium pyrenaicum) and other eight species were recorded for the first time during the resurvey (Arenaria purpurascens, Lotus corniculatus, Potentilla crantzii, Sedum album, Sedum atratum, Seseli montanum, Silene ciliata, and Solidago virgaurea).
 Excluding annual species and species that occurred in less than ten 10 x 10 cm cells in 2009, the species with the highest decrease in frequency from 2009 to 2018 were Armeria cantabrica, Poa alpina, Salix breviserrata, Jurinea humilis and Ranunculus parnassiifolius subsp. favargeri.
 In contrast, the species with the highest increases were Minuartia verna, Helianthemum apenninum subsp. urrielense, Arenaria moehringioides, Saxifraga conifera and Silene acaulis.

 In the NMDS ordination of plant composition (Fig. 1D) we found significant environmental fitting with the first and second axes for growing degree days (GDD, R2 = 0.783, P < 0.001) and freezing degree days (FDD, R2 = 0.3348, P < 0.001) but not for snow cover duration (Snow, R2 = 0.06, P = 0.099).
-Nevertheless, the association of snow cover with GDD and FDD reflected four major combinations of climatic drivers of plant composition: Hot & Snowy, Cold & Snowy, Hot & Freezing and Cold & Freezing (Fig. 1D).
+Nevertheless, the association of snow cover with GDD and FDD reflected four major combinations of climatic drivers of plant composition: hot & snowy, cold & snowy, hot & freezing and cold & freezing (Fig. 1D).
 We therefore created four plausible scenarios corresponding to the maximum and minimum values recorded during the 10 years of monitoring: hot & snowy (max GDD = 2795 ºC, min FDD = 0 ºC), hot & freezing (max GDD = 2795 ºC, max FDD = 247 ºC), cold & snowy (min GDD = 1150 ºC, min FDD = 0 ºC) and cold & freezing (min GDD = 1150 ºC, max FDD = 246 ºC).
 Model predictions based on these scenarios were computed for 16 species for which at least one of the bioclimatic indices had a significant effect (Table 3).
 While some species showed survival only in the snowy (e.g., Alchemilla catalaunica) or the freezing (e.g., Galium pyrenaicum) scenarios, others would likely go extinct in any scenario (e.g., Festuca glacialis) and others can potentially thrive in all four scenarios (e.g., Helianthemum canum).
 When considering a zero probability of occurrence (extinction), the hot & freezing scenario produced the highest number of predicted extinctions (8 species), while the cold & snowy scenario produced the lowest (1 species).
 The other two scenarios (cold & freezing and hot & snowy) provided predictions for 5 and 6 species respectively (Fig. 5A).
 When using a 0-5% threshold of probability of occurrence (quasi-extinction), the differences among scenarios were reduced, but keeping the highest and lowest extinctions in the hot freezing and cold snowy scenarios, respectively (Fig. 5B).

 4. Discussion